SatyrDiamond/my-stars/README.md

 - [yazeed44/gjf](https://github.com/yazeed44/gjf) - A tool in Python to fix invalid GeoJSON objects and files
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [3dlg-hcvc/plan2scene](https://github.com/3dlg-hcvc/plan2scene) - Official implementation of the paper Plan2Scene.
 - [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
 It supports a minimal markdown-like syntax for formatting text.
-It is written with Python 3 (3.8+) and Qt 5 (5.10+) for cro
+It is written with Python 3 (3.9+) and Qt 5 (5.15) for cros
 - [synesthesiam/voice2json](https://github.com/synesthesiam/voice2json) - Command-line tools for speech and intent recognition on Linux
 - [chip-red-pill/uCodeDisasm](https://github.com/chip-red-pill/uCodeDisasm) -
 - [uktrade/stream-unzip](https://github.com/uktrade/stream-unzip) - Python function to stream unzip all the files in a ZIP archive on the fly